deajan/backup-bench/README.md

  We'll use a quite big (and popular) git repo as first dataset so results can be reproduced by checking out branches (and igoring .git directory).
  I'll also use another (not public) dataset which will be some qcow2 files which are in use.

- Time spent by the backup program is measured by the script so we get as accurate as possible results (time is measured from process beginning until process ends, with a 1 second scale).
+ Time spent by the backup program is measured by the script so we get as accurate as possible results (time is measured from process beginning until process ends, with a 1 second granularity).

  While backups are done, cpu/memory/disk metrics are saved so we know how "ressource hungry" a backup program can be.